hughplay/DFNet/README.md

 ## Introduction

 Deep image completion usually fails to harmonically blend the restored image into existing content, especially in the boundary area.
+And it often fails to completing complex structures.

-Our method handles with this problem from a new perspective of creating a smooth transition and proposes a concise Deep Fusion Network (DFNet).
+We first introduce **Fusion Block** to generate a flexible alpha composition map for combining known and unknown regions.
-Firstly, a fusion block is introduced to generate a flexible alpha composition map for combining known and unknown regions.
+It builds a bridge for structural and texture information, so that information can be naturally propagated from known region into completion.
-The fusion block not only provides a smooth fusion between restored and existing content, but also provides an attention map to make network focus more on the unknown pixels.
+With this technology, the completion results will have smooth transition near the boundary of unknown region.

-In this way, it builds a bridge for structural and texture information, so that information can be naturally propagated from known region into completion.
+The architecture of fusion block enable us to apply **multi-scale constraints**.
-Furthermore, fusion blocks are embedded into several decoder layers of the network.
+Multi-scale constrains improves the performance of DFNet a lot on structure consistency.

-Accompanied by the adjustable loss constraints on each layer, more accurate structure information are achieved.
+Further more, **it's easy to apply this fusion block and multi-scale constrains to other existing deep image completion models**.
-The results show the superior performance of DFNet, especially in the aspects of harmonious texture transition, texture detail and semantic structural consistency.
+A fusion block needs feature maps and input image, and then will give you a completion result in the same resolution as given feature maps.

 More detail can be found in our [paper](https://arxiv.org/abs/1904.08060)

 The illustration of a fusion block: